aws-amplify/amplify-backend/packages/hosting/API.md

 import { Construct } from 'constructs';
 import { Distribution } from 'aws-cdk-lib/aws-cloudfront';
 import { Duration } from 'aws-cdk-lib';
+import { experimental } from 'aws-cdk-lib/aws-cloudfront';
 import { Function as Function_2 } from 'aws-cdk-lib/aws-lambda';
 import { FunctionUrl } from 'aws-cdk-lib/aws-lambda';
 import { ICertificate } from 'aws-cdk-lib/aws-certificatemanager';
 import { IHostedZone } from 'aws-cdk-lib/aws-route53';
 import { IKey } from 'aws-cdk-lib/aws-kms';
 import { PriceClass } from 'aws-cdk-lib/aws-cloudfront';
+import { Queue } from 'aws-cdk-lib/aws-sqs';
 import { ResourceProvider } from '@aws-amplify/plugin-types';
 import { RetentionDays } from 'aws-cdk-lib/aws-logs';
 import { Stack } from 'aws-cdk-lib';
+import { Table } from 'aws-cdk-lib/aws-dynamodb';

 // @public
 export class AmplifyHostingConstruct extends Construct {